nathgoh/SESUR/README.md

 # SESUR 2019
-## Research Internship at Stanford University
-## Department of Earth System Science
+## Stanford University Department of Earth System Science
 ```
-Assessing the global coverage of flux towers to estimate methane emissions from wetlands
+Project on assessing the global coverage of flux towers to estimate methane emissions from wetlands
 ```